-Strain: GA-656
+Strain: NY-313

-NARSA Catalog Number: NRS692
+NARSA Catalog Number: NRS714

-Original Source: Staphylococcus aureus (S. aureus), strain GA-656 was isolated in June 2006 from a 51-year-old male with a bloodstream infection in Georgia, USA.
+Original Source: Staphylococcus aureus (S. aureus), strain NY-313 was isolated in 2006 from the blood of a 33-year-old male with a bloodstream infection, osteomyelitis, and/or peptic ulcer in New York, USA.1

-Comments: S. aureus, strain GA-656 is a methicillinresistant S. aureus (MRSA) strain.
-S. aureus, strain GA-656 was deposited as positive for mec (subtype IV); negative for PVL and tsst; pulsed-field type (PFT) USA800.
-S. aureus, strain GA-656 is a USA800/Pediatric isolate.
-USA800 isolates have the same MLST profile (ST 5), agr group (II), SCCmec subtype (IV), spa motif (MDMGMK), and Ridom spa types (t002 and related) and are positive for sem and seo toxin genes.
-USA 800 isolates are resistant to β-lactams with some isolates being resistant to additional antibiotics.2-5 While first isolated in pediatric patients, USA800 strains recently have been isolated in adults.
-Note: Methicillin is no longer clinically used, however, the term methicillin-resistant Staphylococcus aureus (MRSA) continues to be used to describe S. aureus strains resistant to all penicillins.
+Comments: S. aureus, strain NY-313 is a clinically-associated methicillin-resistant S. aureus (MRSA) strain.
+Strain NY-313 was deposited as positive for mec (subtype IV); and negative for tst and PVL.
+S. aureus, strain NY-313 is a USA800/pediatric isolate.
+USA800 isolates have the same MLST profile (ST 5), agr group (II), SCCmec subtype (IV), spa motif (MDMGMK) and Ridom spa types (t002 and related) and are positive for sem and seo toxin genes.
+USA800 isolates are resistant to β-lactams with some isolates being resistant to additional antibiotics.
+While first isolated in pediatric patients, USA800 strains recently have been isolated in adults.
+Note: Methicillin is no longer clinically used; however, the term methicillin-resistant Staphylococcus aureus (MRSA) continues to be used to describe S. aureus strains resistant to all penicillins.

 S. aureus is a Gram-positive, cluster-forming coccus that normally inhabits human nasal passages, skin and mucus membranes.
 It is also a human pathogen and causes a variety of pus-forming infections as well as food-poisoning and toxic shock syndrome.
 In 1961, two years after the introduction of methicillin, a penicillinase-resistant penicillin, S. aureus developed methicillin-resistance due to acquisition of the mecA gene.
 For the last forty-five years hospital-acquired (HA) MRSA strains have disseminated worldwide.
 More recently, MRSA strains have been isolated that are not hospital acquired and are referred to as community-associated (CA) MRSA.
-These CA-MRSA strains differ phenotypically and genotypically from HA-MRSA strains and they are more frequently recovered from skin and soft tissue sources rather than post-operative wounds.
-8.9
+These CA-MRSA strains differ phenotypically and genotypically from HA-MRSA strains and they are more frequently recovered from skin and soft tissue sources rather than post-operative wounds.^{8,9}